Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Discussion

 \section{Discussion}

 MIRO represents a significant contribution to the clustering of SMLM localizations through the application of rGNNs.

 Preprocessing SMLM datasets with MIRO enhances the performance of algorithms for complete clustering.
-Accurate clustering enables the quantitative assessments of spatial organization within cellular environments, through the precise estimation of quantities such as cluster size, protein copy number, and intercluster distances, leading to deeper insights into biological phenomena~\cite{pageon2016functional, spiess2018active, keary2023differential}.
+Accurate clustering enables the quantitative assessments of spatial organization within cellular environments, through the precise estimation of quantities such as cluster size, protein copy number, and inter-cluster distances, leading to deeper insights into biological phenomena~\cite{pageon2016functional, spiess2018active, keary2023differential}.

 The integration of MIRO allows for simultaneous clustering and classification of various structural patterns within a single dataset.
 To the best of our knowledge, this feature is not offered by any of the previous methods.
 Moreover, MIRO operates in both multiclass and multiscale modalities, with the multiscale approach being particularly advantageous for nested structures, such as NPCs~\cite{thevathasan2019nuclear}.
-It is important to note that the same MIRO block is used to compress structures of different sizes and shapes in a single forward pass, thus the latent representation inherently learns hierarchies and scales within the data.
+It is important to note that the same MIRO block is used to compress structures of different sizes and shapes in a single forward pass, thus the hidden representation inherently learns hierarchies and scales within the data.

-MIRO advances the field of data-driven approaches for SMLM by offering augmented functionality.
-Earlier data-driven methods, such as those based on recurrent neural networks, were limited to binary classification, distinguishing only between clustered and non-clustered localizations~\cite{williamson2020machine}.
-More recently, graph neural networks have shown promise in clustering SMLM data with simple symmetric shapes, but they do not perform any further classification~\cite{saavedra2024supervised}.
-Additionally, unsupervised methods like SEMORE~\cite{bender2024semore} rely on DBSCAN for clustering, which could be improved by incorporating MIRO, and only use machine learning for cluster classification.
+MIRO advances data-driven analysis in SMLM by offering expanded functionality beyond existing approaches.
+Early machine learning methods, such as those based on recurrent neural networks, were limited to binary classification, distinguishing only between clustered and non-clustered localizations~\cite{williamson2020machine}.
+More recently, graph neural networks have been used to cluster SMLM data with simple symmetric shapes, but these models do not support classification of structural types~\cite{saavedra2024supervised}.
+SEMORE~\cite{bender2024semore} introduces a different strategy by applying machine learning for morphological fingerprinting of clusters obtained from density-based clustering.
+In contrast, MIRO focuses on learning robust spatial representations, enabling both improved clustering and simultaneous structural classification.
+As such, MIRO could serve as a valuable preprocessing step that complements methods like SEMORE, potentially improving the quality of the point clouds that SEMORE subsequently analyzes.

+Although MIRO is trained in a supervised manner, we note that supervision alone does not guarantee improved clustering results --- as shown in the benchmark study, where the supervised method CAML~\cite{williamson2020machine} does not outperform the best-performing unsupervised alternatives.
+MIRO’s superior performance stems not simply from supervision, but also from its tailored architecture and inductive biases, which enhance representation quality and generalization even with limited training data.